-Adi shares her top 24 ultimate day trips from Stuttgart, Germany, filled with picturesque villages, food, castles, nature, and family fun.
+Adi shares her top 42 ultimate day trips from Stuttgart, Germany, filled with picturesque villages, food, castles, nature, and family fun.
 Find all the best things to do near Stuttgart in Germany and beyond.

 When it comes to day trips our family of four is professional.
 We wake up early, prepare and pack food and snacks, and everybody (even the dog if he is allowed) is ready to get out the door.

-We have lived in Stuttgart Germany for a total of six years.
-During this time, we have taken many day trips, and I want to share 24 of our favourites, including plenty of castles near Stuttgart, Germany and beyond.
+We have lived in Stuttgart Germany for more than eight years.
+During this time, we have taken many day trips, and I want to share 44 of our favourites, including plenty of castles near Stuttgart, Germany and beyond.